20 Most Beautiful Beaches in New South Wales

 Beaches in Royal National Park

-Located just south of Sydney, the Royal National Park is Australia’s oldest and the world’s second-oldest national park.
+Located just south of Sydney, Royal National Park is Australia’s oldest and the world’s second-oldest national park.

 With lookout points, waterfalls, walking tracks, and natural swimming pools, this 15,000-hectare park truly offers something for everyone.